syncfusion-content/javascript-docs/js/api/ejTab.md

 Display the close button for each tab items.
-While click on the close icon particular tab item removed.
+While clicking on the close icon, particular tab item will be removed.

 #### Default Value